cybersemics/em/server/README.md

 pm2 processes that are started and kept alive on `npm start`:

 - `server` - The HocusPocus server for syncing thoughts over a Websocket connection.
-- `backup` - Daily database backup and upload to S3.
-You can also run the backup script manually with `./scripts/backup.sh`.

 npm scripts:

 - `logs` - Stream the pm2 logs.
 - `restart` - Restart the pm2 processes.
-- `postdeploy` - Safely restore the leveldb database from the last `predeploy`.
-- `predeploy` - Backup the leveldb database to S3 to be used by `postdeploy`.
-Overwrites the last `predeploy`.
 - `status` - Show the pm2 status.
 - `stop` - Stop all pm2 processes.